SE Asia Stocks-Retreat on profit-taking; Vietnam hits 8-yr high

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-By Shashwat Pradhan July 5 Most Southeast Asian stocks ended lower on Tuesday as investors booked profits after a broad-based rally over the past few sessions that was driven by hopes central banks would intervene to offset a likely downturn triggered by Britain's decision to leave the European Union.
-Britain's vote to leave has ramped up the urgency for some Asian central banks to ease monetary policy, as a prolonged period of uncertainty might lead to a wider downshift in trade and investment.
-"There is slight profit-taking because at this level the indices are very expensive.
+By Shashwat Pradhan July 5 Most Southeast Asian stocks fell on Tuesday as investors booked profits after a broad-based rally that was driven by hopes central banks would intervene to offset a likely downturn triggered by Britain's decision to leave the European Union.
+Britain's vote to leave, termed Brexit, has ramped up the urgency for some Asian central banks to ease monetary policy, as a prolonged period of uncertainty might lead a wider downshift in trade and investment.
+"There is a slight profit-taking because at this level the indices are very expensive.
 For now, there are no catalysts to push the markets higher," said Grace Aller of AP Securities in Manila.
-MSCI's broadest index of Asia-Pacific shares outside Japan fell 0.8 percent.
 Markets were also affected by a slide in oil prices after analysts predicted demand will weaken amid concerns about the global economic outlook.
-The Philippine index eased half a percent, snapping two days of gains, with financial stocks such as SM Prime Holdings Inc among the biggest losers.
-The Philippines on Tuesday cut its economic growth targets for this year and the next, citing weak farm output due to El Nino and external headwinds.
-Singapore closed lower, snapping five straight sessions of gains, with financial stocks contributing to half the losses.
-Activity at Singapore factories worsened slightly in June, shrinking for a 12th straight month on falling new orders and exports, a survey showed on Monday, as weak global demand continues to hurt the trade-dependent economy.
-Bucking the trend, Vietnam ended at a more-than-8-year high, aided by financial stocks such as Vietcombank which hit its highest intraday level since July 2015.
-Vietnam recorded a seventh straight session of gains in what is the longest streak of daily gains since March 2014.
-The Indonesian stock market is closed for Ramadan celebrations this week.
-For Asian Companies click; SOUTHEAST ASIAN STOCK MARKETS STOCK MARKETS Change on day Market Current Prev Close Pct Move Singapore 2864.67 2870.56 -0.21 Bangkok 1450.07 1454.56 -0.31 Manila 7808.13 7846.54 -0.49 Kuala Lumpur 1650.71 1654.84 -0.25 Ho Chi Minh 650.88 647.96 0.45 Change on year Market Current End 2015 Pct Move Singapore 2864.67 2882.73 -0.63 Bangkok 1450.07 1288.02 12.58 Manila 7808.13 6952.08 12.31 Kuala Lumpur 1650.71 1692.51 -2.47 Ho Chi Minh 650.88 579.03 12.41 (Reporting by Shashwat Pradhan; Editing by Sunil Nair)
+The Philippine index dipped marginally, snapping two days of gains, with financial stocks such as SM Prime Holdings Inc being the biggest drag on the index.
+The Philippines on Tuesday cut its economic growth targets for this year and next, citing weak farm output due to El Nino and external headwinds.
+Malaysia edged lower, dragged down by telecom stocks such as Maxis Bhd.
+Bucking the trend, Vietnam's benchmark index hit an 8-year high, extending gains into a seventh-straight session.
+The rally was aided by strong performance of financial stocks.
+A rise in coffee prices to a near 11-month high in the world's largest robusta producer also aided sentiment, prompting farmers to unload stocks, traders said.
+The Indonesian stock market will be closed from July 4 to July 8 for end-of-Ramadan celebrations.
+Asian shares fell, with the MSCI's broadest index of Asia-Pacific shares outside Japan down 0.7 percent.
+For Asian Companies click; SOUTHEAST ASIAN STOCK MARKETS STOCK MARKETS Change at 0455 GMT Market Current Prev close Pct Move Singapore 2868.09 2870.56 -0.09 Bangkok 1454.15 1454.56 -0.03 Manila 7816.86 7846.54 -0.38 Kuala Lumpur 1650.71 1654.84 -0.25 Ho Chi Minh 654.25 647.96 0.97 Change on year Market Current End-2015 Pct Move Singapore 2868.09 2882.73 -0.51 Bangkok 1454.15 1288.02 12.90 Manila 7816.86 6952.08 12.44 Kuala Lumpur 1650.71 1692.51 -2.47 Ho Chi Minh 654.25 579.03 12.99 (Reporting by Shashwat Pradhan; Editing by Biju Dwarakanath)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan